php-fig/fig-standards/proposed/http-message.md

      * Retrieves all message header values.
      *
      * The keys represent the header name as it will be sent over the wire, and
-     * each value array of strings associated with the header.
+     * each value is an array of strings associated with the header.
      *
      *     // Represent the headers as a string
      *     foreach ($message->getHeaders() as $name => $values) {